Graduate Student Milestones and Guidelines

 - Submit any updates to your dissertation (if changes were made after your petition).
 Revised versions must be shared with the internal committee and clearly highlighted.

-- Send defense details to cemse@kaust.edu.sa for announcement.
-Include:
+- Send defense details to cemse@kaust.edu.sa for the announcement, including:

 - Thesis title